wenwen0319/wenwen0319.github.io/eviltwin.md

 * This means it’s hard to be implemented in a public area.

 ## Small Public Wifi Network

 e.g., in Starbucks

+Characteristics:
-Characteristics: The number of hops from the client to a public network(class A IP) is usually fixed.
+* The number of hops from the client to a public network(class A IP) is usually fixed.
 An evil Twin should be connected to the Internet.
 So it can use the original WIFI, 4G, … None of them have the same hops as the original one does.

+Detection Method:

-Detection Method: It's based on the hops。
+It's based on the hops.

-Use tracroute(UDP with TTL) to obtain information of every hops.
+We use tracroute(UDP with TTL) to obtain information of every hops.

 Calculate how many hops used for the client to arrive a class A IP.
 Usually 2 hops is OK. client->gateway->class A IP

 ### Pros and Cons
 Pros:
 * Client based